pbs-assess/gfsynopsis/README.md

 library(gfsynopsis)
 ```

-2. Clone or download the gfsynpsis repository.
+2. Clone or download the gfsynopsis repository.

 3. With the R working directory set to the root folder of the project (e.g. open the RStudio `gfsynopsis.Rproj` file), run: